Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 text = "Hello, Python"

-substring = text[0:5] ## Get the first 5 characters
+substring = text[0:5] ## Extract the first 5 characters

 print(substring) ## Hello

-Searching and Replacing Japanese Using Regular Expressions
+Searching and Replacing Japanese Text Using Regular Expressions

 Searching Japanese Strings